East Pakistan: Demographics and culture

 The Daily Ittefaq, edited by Tofazzal Hossain, was the leading Bengali newspaper in Pakistan.

 The first Bangladeshi flag was hoisted on 23 March 1971 across East Pakistan, as a protest on Republic Day.

 East Pakistan was home to 55% of Pakistan's population.
 The largest ethnic group of the province were Bengalis, who in turn were the largest ethnic group in Pakistan.
 Bengali Muslims formed the predominant majority, followed by Bengali Hindus, Bengali Buddhists and Bengali Christians.
-East Pakistan also had many tribal groups, including the Chakmas, Marmas, Tangchangyas, Garos, Manipuris, Tripuris, Santhals and Bawms.
+East Pakistan also had many tribal groups, including the Chakmas, Marmas, Tangchangyas, Tripuris, Garos, Manipuris, Santhals and Bawms.
 They largely followed the religions of Buddhism, Christianity and Hinduism.
 East Pakistan was home to immigrant Muslims from across the Indian subcontinent, including West Bengal, Bihar, Sindh, Gujarat, the Northwest Frontier Province, Assam, Orissa, the Punjab and Kerala.
 A small Armenian and Jewish minority resided in East Pakistan.

 The Asiatic Society of Pakistan was founded in Old Dacca by Ahmad Hasan Dani in 1948.
-The Varendra Research Museum in Rajshahi was an important center of research on the Indus Valley civilization.
 The Bangla Academy was established in 1954.

 Among East Pakistan's newspapers, The Daily Ittefaq was the leading Bengali language title; while Holiday was a leading English title.

 At the time of partition, East Bengal had 80 cinemas.
 The first movie produced in East Pakistan was The Face and the Mask in 1955.
 Pakistan Television established its second studio in Dacca after Lahore in 1965.
 Runa Laila was Pakistan's first pop star and became popular in India as well.
 Shabnam was a leading actress from East Pakistan.
 Feroza Begum was a leading exponent of Bengali classical Nazrul geeti.
 Jasimuddin and Abbasuddin Ahmed promoted Bengali folk music.
 Munier Chowdhury, Syed Mujtaba Ali, Nurul Momen, Sufia Kamal and Shamsur Rahman were among the leading literary figures in East Pakistan.
 Several East Pakistanis were awarded the Sitara-e-Imtiaz and the Pride of Performance.

 Religion

-As per the 1951 census, East Pakistan had a population of 44,251,826 people, of which 34,029,654 followed Islam, 9,757,527 people followed Hinduism and 464,644 people followed other religions: Buddhism, Christianity and Animism.
+As per the 1951 census, East Pakistan had a population of 44,251,826 people, of which 76.9% (~34,029,654) followed Islam, 22.0% (~9,735,402) people followed Hinduism and 1.1% (~486,770) people followed other religions: Buddhism, Christianity and Animism.
 According to the 1961 census, Muslims made up 80.4% of the population, Hindus were 18.4%, and the remaining 1.2% belonged to other religions, mainly Christianity and Buddhism.